chrplr/gohello/README.md

 How to create libraries in Go
 =====================================

-Time-stamp: <2022-10-30 08:58:41 christophe@pallier.org>

-This document explains how to write a library in Go.
-Thanks in advance for contacting me if you notice any mistake or inaccuracy!
+Date: 2022-10-30

+How to create your own libraries in Go is not obvious.
+The process is actually not at all complicated.
+Here, I show how to do it in practice.

 I proceed in three steps:

 1. I briefly recapitulate how to create a local library inside a project
 2. I show how to make a library a independent module that can be reused accross projects
 3. I show how this independent module can be reused locally, or from the internet (that is, on github.com)

+Thanks in advance for contacting me <christophe@pallier.org> if you notice any mistake or inaccuracy!

 ## How to how to create a local library inside a project.